FreeDiscovery/FreeDiscovery/doc/contributing.md

 ## Building Documentation

+### 1. Sphinx documentation

-This html documentation can be built from sources with,
+The html documentation can be built from sources with,

     # starting the FreeDiscovery server at localhost
     cd FreeDiscovery/doc/